-The district designates and authorizes the following employee as the ADA/Section 504 coordinator for employees for concerns regarding discrimination on the basis of a disability: The Campus Principal.
+The district designates and authorizes the following employee as the ADA/Section 504 coordinator for employees for concerns regarding discrimination on the basis of a disability: Kristy White, Junior High Principal, 806-481-9260, kwhite@farwellschools.org.

 Questions or concerns relating to discrimination for any other reason should be directed to the Superintendent.